falconry/falcon/doc/user/tutorial.rst

 Tutorial
 ========

-This page walks you through building an API for a simple image-sharing service.
-Along the way, you will learn about Falcon's features and the terminology used by the framework.
-You'll also learn how to query Falcon's docstrings, and get a quick overview of the WSGI standard.
+In this tutorial we'll walk through building an API for a simple image sharing service.
+Along the way, we'll discuss Falcon's major features and introduce the terminology used by the framework.

 .. include:: big-picture-snip.rst